Original MIDIJACK advantages

 For this reason, Synhouse has developed Accelerated MIDI for use

 in professional music applications.
-Accelerated MIDI utilizes a combination
+Accelerated MIDI utilizes a

-of digital sampling techniques and computerized numerical data filtering
+of digital sampling techniques and computerized numerical data

-processes to separate critical MIDI data from unusable redundant MIDI data,
+processes to separate critical MIDI data from unusable redundant MIDI

-process it, and implement it instantaneously.
+data, process it, and implement it instantaneously.
 This creates

-a new type of MIDI processor that is dedicated to the specific applications
+a new type of MIDI processor that is dedicated to the specific

 of the Analog User, without ever allowing the CPU (Central Processing

-Unit) to be interrupted by useless data such as MIDI clocks and commands
+Unit) to be interrupted by useless data such as MIDI clocks and

 sent to other MIDI slave instruments on other MIDI channels.
 With